garious/icontrib/README.md

 Yoink.js
 ========

 yoink.js is a small and simple module loader for JavaScript.
+The API and design goals are very similar to RequireJS, but Yoink cuts the fat.
+The implementation is much smaller and simpler, and the plugin model is especially simple.

 Yoink modules are simple.
 Here is the "Hello World" of Yoink modules: